 Another consideration is where you live and the average temperature in the winter time.
 The average conventional heat pump does not do well in the Northern states.
 However, there is a manufacturer that makes a heat pump designed for those Northern states.
 Designed for the temperature outside in the winter time goes to the extreme.
 The manufacturer is called Acadia heat pump.
 They produce these heat pumps that work well in the Northern states.
 They work well even when the temperature outside is very cold.

 One last consideration with a heat pump Vs an electric furnace.
 You could also choose a geothermal heat pump and save a lot of money on your power bills.
 Geothermal systems are very efficient.
-However, the costs are very high considered to the conventional heat pump system.
-Additionally, there are limitations for a well system or a trench system.
+However, the costs are very high considering the conventional heat pump system.
+Additionally, there are limitations for a good system or a trench system.